murthymalini/full-stack-web-app-project/README.md

 1. An interactive donut plot created using chart.js that shows percentage of death rate across US due to each cause.
 ![Alt text](https://github.com/Harmeet2504/full-stack-web-app-project/blob/master/images/donut.png)
-2. A line/scatter plot created using D3.js that shows death trends over the years(2010-2017) for each of the leading cause.
+2. A scatter plot created using D3.js that shows death trends over the years(2010-2017) for each of the leading cause.
 ![Alt text](https://github.com/Harmeet2504/full-stack-web-app-project/blob/master/images/scatter.png)
 3. An interactive chloropleth map showing death rates for each state.
 Differential color intensity reflects number of deaths.
 Source for   geojson state polygon geometry info comes from file from this website: https://leafletjs.com/examples/choropleth/us-states.js state boundaries on the map.